 With Milledgeville’s beautiful architecture, and mix of urban and rural landscape, nobody can deny that it is the ideal location for a fall photo-op.
 The leaves have changed, and the weather is still at that perfect temperature to go outside and take some beautiful shots.
 Here are 8 of our best locations to appreciate Milledgeville’s beauty:

-If you are looking for beautiful nature trails, a gorgeous antebellum mansion and even a scenic pond, look no further than Lockerly Arboetum.
-Founded in 1965, the Arboretum includes approximately 50 acres that feature shrubs, trees, herb beds, rhododendrons, a confier collection, and bulb and perennial beds.
+If you are looking for beautiful nature trails, a gorgeous antebellum mansion and even a scenic pond, look no further than Lockerly Arboretum.
+Founded in 1965, the Arboretum includes approximately 50 acres that feature shrubs, trees, herb beds, rhododendrons, a conifer collection, and bulb and perennial beds.
 It is perfect for a sweet picnic photoshoot and will be beautiful in any weather.